Skip to content

 The economic benefits of wind energy

 Wind energy has a well-documented positive socio-economic effect.
-From job creation to export, wind energy plays a central role in the Danish economy.
+From job to exports, wind energy plays a central role in the Danish economy.

-In Denmark, the socio-economic benefits of wind primarily come from onshore wind, as it still covers most of the wind capacity.
+In Denmark, the socio-economic benefits of wind primarily come from onshore wind, as it still covers most of Denmark’s wind capacity.
 This underlines onshore wind’s continued importance.
 Meanwhile, the effect of offshore wind is growing.
-In 2010, offshore wind activities made up 20 per cent of Danish wind companies’ turnover.
-In 2020, that number had increased to 40 per cent.
+In 2010, offshore wind activities made up 20 percent of Danish wind companies’ turnover.
+In 2020, that number had increased to 40 percent.

 New gigawatts and job creation

 In 2020, the socio-economic effect of offshore wind installations was documented for the first time.
 The analysis showed that 1 GW of offshore wind energy generates employment equal to 14,600 man-years for Danish suppliers from direct, indirect, and derived job effects.
-With almost 10 GW of new wind energy installation in the Danish pipeline, a significant number of jobs stand to be created in the process.
+With the Danish Government’s ambitions to build an additional 2-3 GW offshore wind capacity, a significant number of obs stand to be created in the process.

 Wind energy as a key export industry